litexlang/litex-official-documents/Tutorial/Factual_Statement_Predicate.md

 know forall x, y, z R: x > 0, y > 0, z > 0 => $can_form_a_triangle(x, y, z) <=> x + y > z, x + z > y, y + z > x
 ```

 In Litex, `dom` corresponds to the "domain" in mathematical writing.
-It specifies the range of the parameters that are allowed to be passed to the proposition.
+It specifies the range of the parameters that are allowed to be passed to the predicate.

 ### Inline Definitions